darup67/Liri-Bot/README.md

 movie-this
 do-what-it-says

-Getting Started:
+# Getting Started:
-Download the "screenshots" folder to access the animations of each command.
+Download the "screenshots" folder to see results of each command.
 This will allow you to better see how LIRI works with each given command.

 concert-this:
 Screen shot